 Both products take an declarative approach to composing infrastructure.
 For the purpose of this article, ‘declarative’ refers to an approach to programming that defines the desired end state, as opposed to ‘imperative’ which describes each step in detail to achieve the end state.
 Most tooling in this space has gone the declarative route, because it abstracts resources at a level that users are comfortable with, and has a lower barrier of entry.

 Depth Vs. Breadth

 CloudFormation is a service that focuses exclusively on AWS, and has tremendous depth of coverage in terms of AWS services and infrastructure.
-This focus, and the scale of AWS itself, deep CloudFormation well synchronized with changes and additions to AWS.
-Terraform, on the other hand, takes a cloud agnostic approach with relatively shallow support for individual clouds, at least compared to native orchestration solutions for each cloud.
+This focus, and the scale of AWS itself, keeps CloudFormation well synchronized with changes and additions to AWS.
+The Terraform orchestration tool, on the other hand, takes a cloud agnostic approach with relatively shallow support for individual clouds, at least compared to native orchestration solutions for each cloud.